szensk/subllualove/README.md

 There are auto completions for love functions (like `love.graphics.setColor`), all Lua functions and variables (ex: `coroutine.resume`) and LuaJIT function and variables (ex: `ffi.cdef`, `bit.bor`).
 Lua and LuaJIT functions and variables have metadata - kind and details with link to manual displayed since Sublime Text 4.
 Metadata for löve, socket and utf8 functions and variables is not yet done (support welcome).

 Pressing `Ctrl`+`Space` (`Cmd`+`Space` on Mac) in an open Lua file or file with LÖVE 11.3 set as syntax will show the auto completions for the Löve2D API as well as Lua function snippets.

-Those Löve2D functions which are not overloaded (only one possible argument combination), will fill in the argument names for you.

 To enable auto completions for LDoc without pressing `Ctrl`+`Space` (`Cmd`+`Space` on Mac), add `{"selector": "comment.block.documentation.lua"}` to `auto_complete_triggers` in settings.